AnggaR96s/Reforestation/README.md

-## Why did the m&m go to school?
-Because it wanted to be a Smartie!
+## To the guy who invented zero... thanks for nothing.